Find your dream guitar in a relaxed atmosphere. Visit our showroom by appointment.

-One of the buildings key features is a 18th century style room which was fully restored in 2004.
+One of the buildings key features is an 18th century style room which was fully restored in 2004.

-The showroom is on the third floor, but if you are fore any reason not able to climb the stairs please let me know a few days in advance and I will make reservations for the style room which is located on the ground floor near the entrance.
+The showroom is on the third floor, but if you are disabled and cannot climb the stairs please let us know a few days in advance, so we can reserve the style room for you which is located on the ground floor near the entrance,

 Reservations for the style room can only be made during weekends in order not to disturb other users of the building, and only a small selection of instruments can be displayed.

 Breda is a great city for a day out!
 The Boschstraat is a lively street with coffee-bars, restaurants and cafe and brewery de Beyerd, one of Breda's oldest cafes, just across the street.